pypy/pypy/pypy/doc/project-ideas.rst

 Embedding PyPy
 ----------------------------------------

+Note: there is a basic proof-of-concept for that as a `uwsgi pypy plugin`_

 Being able to embed PyPy, say with its own limited C API, would be useful.
 But here is the most interesting variant, straight from EuroPython live discussion :-)  We can have a generic "libpypy.so" that